Peer Note Taker Jobs Information

 Students who understand what is most important to write down as notes.
 (If you are not certain of this, ask your professor to take a look at your notes and comment on them.)

 Students who print neatly or can take notes on a laptop and email them to the student for whom they are taking notes.

 - Earn extra cash – CARS pays the Massachusetts minimum wage

 - You may be able to receive credit for community service hours

 - Improve your note taking skills

 No Experience Necessary!
-Attend 1/2 hour training session.
+You will need to attend a half-hour hour training session.

 Please Note: Students who have note taking services as an accommodation, are not eligible to work as a peer note taker.